Frenchman's Creek (novel): Adaptations

-The 1944 film, Frenchman's Creek starring Joan Fontaine, Arturo de Córdova, and Basil Rathbone (as Rockingham) is a fairly faithful adaptation of the novel.
+The 1944 film Frenchman's Creek starring Joan Fontaine, Arturo de Córdova and Basil Rathbone (as Rockingham) is a fairly faithful adaptation of the novel.
 It also starred Nigel Bruce, Rathbone's old Sherlock Holmes film partner, in their only non-Holmes/Watson screen appearance together.

-A television film of 1998 starred Tara Fitzgerald as Dona, James Fleet as her husband, and Anthony Delon as the Frenchman.
-Whilst possibly more historically accurate, it varied greatly from the du Maurier original.
+A television film of 1998 starred Tara Fitzgerald as Dona, James Fleet as her husband, Tim Dutton as Rockingham and Anthony Delon as the Frenchman.